4. An illustrative application

 <?php

-// prepare the form response
+// we prepare the answer form

 // empty form